ghost-inspector/ghost-inspector-azure-devops/overview.md

  * [Customize and override test settings](https://ghostinspector.com/docs/test-settings/) in advance or at runtime.
  * [Notify your team](https://ghostinspector.com/docs/notification/) when things haven't gone as expected.

-# Trigger tests from your VSTS build
+# Trigger tests from your Azure DevOps build
-Adding Ghost Inspector test suite execution to your VSTS build is as simple as adding a new Ghost Inspector task.
+Adding Ghost Inspector test suite execution to your Azure DevOps build is as simple as adding a new Ghost Inspector task.
 Once the task has been added, you have the ability to customize your build step:

  * **Suite ID**: specify the ID of the Ghost Inspector test suite you wish to execute.
  * **API Key**: provide your Ghost Inspector API key ([provided in your account](https://app.ghostinspector.com/account)).
  * **Start URL** (optional): provide the [alternative URL of your test environment](https://ghostinspector.com/docs/reusing-tests-different-environments/) to execute your test against.
- * **Additional Parameters** (optional): additionally provide [any other API paramaters](https://ghostinspector.com/docs/api/tests/#execute) or [custom variables](https://ghostinspector.com/docs/variables/) in JSON format (eg, `{"browser": "chrome", "myVar": "some value"}`).
+ * **Additional Parameters** (optional): additionally provide [any other API parameters](https://ghostinspector.com/docs/api/tests/#execute) or [custom variables](https://ghostinspector.com/docs/variables/) in JSON format (eg, `{"browser": "chrome", "myVar": "some value"}`).